Brain and Spine Care

 Want to learn more about this at Kettering Health?

 What is carotid artery disease?

 The carotid arteries are the main blood vessels that send blood and oxygen to the brain.
 When these vessels become narrowed, it’s called carotid artery disease.
 It may also be called carotid artery stenosis.
 The narrowing is caused by atherosclerosis.
-This is the buildup of fatty deposits, calcium, fibrous tissue and other cell debris that lines the inside of the artery..
+This is the buildup of fatty deposits, calcium, fibrous tissue, and other cell debris that lines the artery inside.
 Carotid artery disease is like coronary artery disease.
 In that disease, buildup occurs in the arteries of the heart.
 That may cause a heart attack.

 Carotid artery disease reduces the flow of oxygen to the brain.
 The brain needs a constant supply of oxygen to work.
 Even a brief pause in blood supply can cause problems.
-Brain cells start to die after just a few minutes without blood or oxygen.
+Brain cells die after just a few minutes without blood or oxygen.
 If the narrowing of the carotid arteries is severe enough that blood flow is blocked, it can cause a stroke.
-If a piece of plaque breaks off it can block blood flow to the brain.
-This too can cause a stroke.
+If a piece of plaque breaks off, it can block blood flow to the brain.
+This too, can cause a stroke.

 What causes carotid artery disease?

 Atherosclerosis causes most carotid artery disease.
 In this condition, fatty deposits, calcium, fibrous tissue, and other cell debris build up along the lining of the arteries.
 This is called plaque.
 The plaque narrows the insides of the arteries.
 This decreases blood flow or fully blocks the flow of blood to the brain.